nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 This allows Polymarket to interact with your funds when executing trades and ensures smooth integration with the CLOB Exchange.

+## API keys

+To trade with Polymarket using an EOA wallet, follow these steps to generate your API keys:

+1. Ensure the following environment variables are set:
+  - `POLYMARKET_PK`: Your private key for signing transactions.
+  - `POLYMARKET_FUNDER`: The wallet address used for funding trades.

+2. Run the script located at:

+    /adapters/polymarket/scripts/create_api_key.py

+The script will generate and print the following API credentials, which you should save:

+- `POLYMARKET_API_KEY`
+- `POLYMARKET_API_SECRET`
+- `POLYMARKET_API_PASSPHRASE`

 ## Configuration

 When setting up NautilusTrader to work with Polymarket, it’s crucial to properly configure the necessary parameters, particularly the private key.